Sjc1000/onEVENT/README.md

 Yes, you heard right!
 This program supports Facebook Notifications.
 You will need to pass a certain URL to the facebook event for this to work.
 I will explain how to get this url.

 1. Open your facebook to https://www.facebook.com/notifications
 2. Click the little RSS button.
-This is next to the 'Get Notifications via' text.
+This is next to the 'Get Notifications via Text message'.
 3. Change the format param of the url, by default it looks like &format=rss20, change it to &format=json
 4. Paste the link into your event and you're done!

+####RAM

+The ram does not find the 'usable' amount.
+It just goes off the max amount your PC has.
+This means it might be different that either your system monitor, or other programs such as conky.

 ## Adding your own events